 Though neighbors, in most cases they could not even communicate with each other because their languages were so different.
 If you wonder how this could be, remember that Germany and France share a common border and have been neighbors forever, but they speak completely different languages and have very little in common culturally.
 Yes, as I stated earlier, just as the Germans and the French are distinct and different nations from each other on the continent of Europe, so were the Indian nations here distinct and different nations in North America.Like the Europeans, Indian tribes fought each other with extreme viciousness.

 As for why they waged war on each other?

 When I'm asked why?
 I always say that it's for all of the same reasons that all nations go to war.
-These include wealth, power, to gain land, to aid others, to retain land, politics, and freedom.
+These include wealth, power, to gain land, to aid allies, to retain land, politics, and freedom.
 Some war for freedom's sake, some out of fear of conquest, some war out of the desire for land, wealth, and of course there were Chiefs who waged war because they sought power and dominance over others.
 Some wage war simply because of a tradition of hate for others.